-\item if $ L \simeq oplus_{i \in \omega}G_i$ (where each $G_i$ has at least two elements), then first note that an LCA group is finite (compact and discrete at the same time) iff its dual is finite.
-Second, since the dual of the dual an LCA group is the group itself \cite[1.7.2]{Ru}, if $\hat{G_i} = \{ 0 \} $ was the trivial group, then $G_i$ also would be the trivial group, therefore each $\hat{G_i}$ has at least two elements.
+\item If $ L \simeq \oplus_{i \in \omega}G_i$ (where each $G_i$ has at least two elements): First note that an LCA group is compact and discrete at the same time iff so is its dual by \cite[1.2.5]{Ru} and \cite[1.7.2]{Ru}.
+This means that an LCA group is finite iff its dual is finite.
+Second, since the dual of the dual of an LCA group is the group itself \cite[1.7.2]{Ru}, if $\hat{G_i} = \{ 0 \} $ was the trivial group, then $G_i$ also would be the trivial group, therefore each $\hat{G_i}$ has at least two elements.
 From this we obtain that each $\hat{G_i}$ is finite, and is of cardinality at least two, and using that the dual of the direct sum (endowed with the discrete topology) is the product of the dual groups \cite[2.2.3]{Ru} we get that

 Thus there is a closed subgroup $C \leq H$ such that